pingcap/docs-cn/system-variables.md

 - Default value: `OFF`
 - This variable is used to control whether to allow `INSERT`, `REPLACE`, and `UPDATE` statements to operate on the `_tidb_rowid` column.
 This variable can be used only when you import data using TiDB tools.

+### tidb_opt_force_inline_cte <span class="version-mark">New in v6.3.0</span>

+- Scope: SESSION | GLOBAL
+- Persists to cluster: Yes
+- Type: Boolean
+- Default value: `OFF`
+- This variable is used to control whether common table expressions (CTEs) in the entire session are inlined or not.
+The default value is `OFF`, which means that inlining CTE is not enforced by default.
+However, you can still inline CTE by specifying the `MERGE()` hint.
+If the variable is set to `ON`, all CTEs (except recursive CTE) in this session are forced to be inlined.

 ### tidb_partition_prune_mode <span class="version-mark">New in v5.1</span>

 - Scope: SESSION | GLOBAL